AshleyCodes-1/Fitness360/README.md

 Welcome to Fitness 360˚!
 This is a comprehensive fitness website designed and developed using popular Front-End tools.
 The Database operations are handled by [Mongo Atlas](https://www.mongodb.com/atlas)

-It is a completely responsive webite having smooth transitions.
+It is a completely responsive website with smooth transitions.

 **Star this project if you like it!**